mu-opensource/Morpx-docs/MoonBot/MoonBot_App/index.rst

-.. xyp documentation master file, created by sphinx-quickstart on Fri Jul 19 17:00:19 2019.
+.. morpx documentation master file, created by sphinx-quickstart on Fri Jul 19 17:00:19 2019.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.